Hixer21/ai-er-triage-wearable/docs/AI_ER_Triage_Research_Report.md

 ## 5. Conclusion and Next Steps

-The synthetic dataset, `er_triage_dataset_15k.csv`, is a robust starting point for training an AI model to classify ER risk based on low-cost wearable data.
-The data includes all the necessary vital signs that can be collected or reasonably inferred from the VitalWatch device, and the risk labels are based on clinically relevant thresholds.
+The dataset, `er_triage_dataset_15k_amman.csv`, provides a robust foundation for training an AI model to classify ER risk based on low-cost wearable data.
+The data includes all the necessary vital signs collected from the VitalWatch device and the risk labels are based on clinically relevant thresholds.

 The next steps for the user would be to:
 1.  **Model Training:** Use this dataset to train a machine learning model (e.g., a Random Forest, Gradient Boosting Machine, or a simple Neural Network) to predict the `Risk_Label` based on the 8 vital sign features.